optimistiCli/diwu/README.md

-Build Docker Image With Users
+# Build Docker Image With Users

+TODO: Write a description
+TODO: Provide a working example